Lessons from the Pond

 Plotkin, Bill.
 Nature and the Human Soul (p.
 36).
 New World Library.
 Kindle Edition.

 I could get caught up in envying the herons.
 They don't need to learn to be present or to meditate, but then, doing those very things brings me closer to "tenanting my true place in the world", or "pond".
 The herons do what they do and know their place in the pond without having to struggle with what it is and why they're there.
 As children, we're kind of like herons.
 We live in the present and just do what we do.
-As we grow, we learn and by the time we're adults, we've hopefully connected with our soul and spirit, and know how to live from that place of Here.
+As we grow, we learn and by the time we're adults, we've hopefully connected with our soul and spirit, and have arrived...at our own centre, as Bill Plotkin explains:

 The first time you consciously inhabit your ultimate place and act from your soul is the first time you can say, 'Here' and really know what it means.
 You’ve arrived, at last, at your own center.
 As long as you stay Here, everywhere you go, geographically or socially, feels like home.
 Every place becomes Here.
 This is the power of place, the power of Here.
 Plotkin, Bill. p.
 40.